hanjingo/doc/NOTE/PRINCIPLES_OF_ECONOMICS/chapter25.md

 if a change in the tax laws encouraged greater saving, the result would be lower interest rates and greater investment.

-if a change in the tax laws encouraged greater investment, the result would be higher interest rates and greater saving.
+if a change in the tax laws encouraged greater investment, the result would be higher interest rates and greater savings.

 `crowding out`. a decrease in investment that results from government borrowing.

-When the government reduces national saving by running a budget deficit, the interest rate rises, and investment falls.
+When the government reduces national savings by running a budget deficit, the interest rate rises, and investment falls.

 A budget surplus increases the supply of loanable funds, reduces the interest rate, and stimulates investment.